Blum–Micali algorithm

 $x_i \leq \frac{p-1}{2}$.

 Otherwise the output is 0.
-This is equivalent to using one bit of $x_i$ as your random number.
+This is equivalent to using one bit of $x_i$ as the random number.
 It has been shown that $n - c - 1$ bits of $x_i$ can be used if solving the discrete log problem is infeasible even for exponents with as few as $c$ bits.

 In order for this generator to be secure, the prime number $p$ needs to be large enough so that computing discrete logarithms modulo $p$ is infeasible.
 To be more precise, any method that predicts the numbers generated will lead to an algorithm that solves the discrete logarithm problem for that prime.

 There is a paper discussing possible examples of the quantum permanent compromise attack to the Blum–Micali construction.
 This attacks illustrate how a previous attack to the Blum–Micali generator can be extended to the whole Blum–Micali construction, including the Blum Blum Shub and Kaliski generators.